Skip to main content

 • Best feature-complete platform: Firecrawl (self-hosted) — screenshots, PDFs, structured extraction, mature SDKs.
 AGPL-3.0.

-• Best for raw throughput: Spider — Rust-based, distributed crawling, high concurrency.
-MIT.
+• Best for raw throughput: CRW — Rust-based, high concurrency, minimal resource usage.
+AGPL-3.0.

 • Best for complex extraction logic: Scrapy — mature Python framework, extensive middleware ecosystem.
 BSD.